Andadurias/Instant-Notes/README.md

-# Regomello
+# Instant Notes

-✨**Regomello**✨ is a micro journaling app to reduce the effort of taking notes, managing memories and connecting ideas
+✨**Instant notes**✨ is a micro journaling app to reduce the effort of taking notes, managing memories and connecting ideas

 ## How to start the project